infovista-opensource/vistamart-datasource/README.md

 ## Getting Started

+### Ativa Net Web Portal certificate
+Warning: the certificate of the Ativa Net Web Portal must be known by the host of the grafana server (e.g. by adding it to the host).
+If not, the message `Bad Gateway` may be returned when saving and testing the data source connection.

 ### Ativa Net API access configuration
 To access Ativa Net API, an Open ID Connect private client must be created into the Ativa Net Web Portal Administration interface,<br>
 the *Client ID* and *Client secret* are then used to configure the Ativa Net data source in Grafana.